New Ontario COVID-19 restrictions take effect today amid 'explosive' growth in hospitalizations

 Ontario residents and business across the province will face a new set of restrictions Wednesday meant to curb the rampant spread of COVID-19.

-The measures were announced by Premier Doug Ford on Monday and went into effect at 12:01 a.m. on Jan.
+The measures were announced by Premier Doug Ford on Monday and go into effect at 12:01 a.m. on Jan.
 5.

 The restrictions, a return to Step Two of the province’s reopening plan, include the closure of indoor dining, food courts, gyms and theatres, as well as lower capacity limits in most other settings.